MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 ```
 >

 You now have a property to use for connecting to our bunny object.
 However, this alone will not do anything, you then need to add some code to find the bunny inside `GameScene.sks` and assign it to our newly added `hero` property.
+Once we've done that, we can change its `isPaused` property so that it can flap its ears again!
+This also allows us to use other animations with it as well.

 > [action]
 > Add the following code to the `didMoveToView(...)` method: